Arjun-Siva/Instagram-Network_scraping_and_analysis/README.md

  Node2 Node1 Node5
  ```
  where Node1 follows Node2, Node3 and Node4.
 Similary Node2 follows Node1 and Node 5.
 Refer [Networkx representation](https://networkx.org/documentation/stable/reference/readwrite/edgelist.html "Networkx representation")

+**Note: The script for scraping the Instagram web pages was created 2 years back and the CSS tags might have been changed**

 ## Requirements
 1. Python 3.x